Consumer habits have changed dramatically. By 2020, some experts predict that 90% of transactions will take place online or be internet-influenced

 As with any small business, the first steps to starting to trade online involves conducting market research to identify your target market, assess demand, competition and reaction to your prices from potential punters.
 You also need to produce a business plan.

-If sales are likely to exceed the annual threshold (currently £79,000), you must become VAT-registered.
-You’ll also need to pay tax, in accordance with your status as a sole trader, limited company, etc. Online traders must also observe data protection legislation, of course, when storing important information about customers.
+If sales are likely to exceed the annual threshold (£83,000 in 2016/17), you must become VAT-registered.
+You'll also need to pay tax, in accordance with your status as a sole trader, limited company, etc. Online traders must also observe data protection legislation, of course, when storing important information about customers.

 Marketing will largely determine your business website's success and search engine optimisation (SEO) is crucial to this.
 Basically, it means using words on your website that ensure high placing in lists on search engine (eg Google) results pages.
 You could also use paid-for advertising services such as Google Adwords, for which you're charged on a pay-per-click basis.